rehmat123/Jira-agent/README.md

 ## Features

 - **Automated Ticket Creation**: Generates JIRA tickets based on user prompts.
+- **Automated Ticket Updating**: Updates JIRA tickets based on user prompts.
+- **Automated Ticket Transition**: Move ticket from one status to other for eg. To do -> In Progress based on user prompts.
+- **Conversational Memory**: Retains context of previous interactions, eliminating the need to reference past tickets in follow-up queries.
+- **Multi-User Support with Threads**: Manages isolated chat histories for different users/clients using thread-based conversations.
 - **AI-Powered Summarization**: Utilizes OpenAI LLM to create concise ticket summaries.
 - **Priority and Story Point Estimation**:  Utilizes OpenAI LLM to assesses and assigns priority levels and story points.
 - **Intelligent Board and Sprint Assignment**: Identifies the relevant JIRA board id and current sprint for the new ticket based on prompt.